Cameronsplaze/AWS-ContainerManager/Examples/README.md

    Options like `SMS` and `HTTPS` I hope to add [at some point](https://github.com/Cameronsplaze/AWS-ContainerManager/issues/22), but `Email` was the easiest to just get off the ground.

-   Adding subscriptions here instead of [the base stack](TODO LINK THIS WHEN IT EXISTS), will only give you *some* of the events, and only specific to *this* stack.
+   Adding subscriptions here instead of [the base stack config](/ContainerManager/README.md#alertsubscription), will only give you *some* of the events, and only specific to *this* stack.
 Mainly used for friends connecting to the game they love.
 Only have someone subscribed to this, **OR** the base stack, **NOT BOTH**.

 ---